bigfix/developer.bigfix.com/site/pages/action-script/reference/download/add-prefetch-item.md

 Where:

-* `name` is an optional name limited to alphanumeric, dashes, underscores, and non-leading period characters.
-If no name is specified, the name will be derived from the final component of the URL (the part following the last slash).
+* `name` is an optional name to download the file as.
+If no name is specified, it will be automatically determined from the URL.
 * `sha1` is an optional [SHA-1](https://en.wikipedia.org/wiki/SHA-1) of the file.
 * `sha256` is an optional [SHA-256](https://en.wikipedia.org/wiki/SHA-2) of the file.
 * `size` is the size of the file in bytes.
 * `url` is the URL of the file.

 At least one of `sha1` or `sha256` must be present.
-To specify a download without specifying a hash, use the [add nohash prefetch item](./add-nohash-prefetch-item.html) command.
+To download a file without specifying a hash, use the [add nohash prefetch item](./add-nohash-prefetch- item.html) command.

 The arguments may be in any order, and unrecognized arguments will be ignored.